Pigs (1973 film): Plot

 A man named Jess Winter arrives in town searching for Lynn.
 Once he makes contact with her at the diner, he reveals to Zambrini that Lynn has escaped from a mental institution; she is a dangerously disturbed psychopath due to being raped by her own father, whom she stabbed to death.
 Winter tries to get her to go back with him, and she agrees, but when Zambrini tells her that he wants her to stay, Lynn stabs Winter to death.

-Winter's disappearance triggers an investigation that reveals Lynn's past to Dan Cole.
-When he discovers she is an escaped mental patient, he calls the diner to warn Zambrini before rushing out there to apprehend Lynn.
+Winter's disappearance triggers an investigation that reveals Lynn's past to Cole.
+When he discovers that she is an escaped mental patient, he calls the diner to warn Zambrini before rushing out there to apprehend Lynn.
 Instead, Zambrini warns her and attempts to hide her from the police, but she stabs him to death before he can get her to leave.
-She makes one last phone call to her father, and this time we hear that she's been talking to an automated recording for a disconnected phone number.
+She makes one last phone call to her father, and this time we hear that she has been talking to an automated recording for a disconnected phone number.
 Suddenly, the pigs invade the diner, presumably attacking Lynn.
-Cole arrives on the scene too late and discovers the aftermath.
-As the pigs are being loaded into a truck the next day, he realizes that there are now 13 full-sized pigs instead of 12.
+Cole arrives on the scene too late and seemingly discovers the aftermath.
+As the pigs are being loaded into a truck the next day to be taken for slaughter, Cole realizes that there are now 13 full-sized pigs instead of 12.

 Cast

 Release

-Pigs premiered on May 23, 1973 in Detroit, Michigan under the title The Pigs, and according to Lawrence, the distributor offered free bacon to the audience at the event, most of which was cautiously returned after it was over.
-In late 1973, Lawrence sold the movie to producer William Rowland, who created a new ad campaign for the film, retitling it "The Secret of Lynn Hart" and positioning it as a slasher film.
-Shortly thereafter, the success of "The Exorcist" inspired Rowland to add a possession element to the movie; Lawrence was brought in to film a new opening to the film depicting an exorcism being performed on Lynn, who escapes.
+Pigs premiered on May 23, 1973 in Detroit, Michigan under the title The Pigs, and according to Lawrence, the distributor offered free bacon to the audience at the event, most of which was quietly and cautiously returned after it was over.
+In late 1973, Lawrence sold the film to producer William Rowland, who created a new ad campaign for it, retitled it The Secret of Lynn Hart and positioned it as a slasher film.
+Shortly thereafter, the success of The Exorcist inspired Rowland to add a possession element to the film; Lawrence was brought in to film a new opening to it depicting an exorcism being performed on Lynn, who escapes.
 The rest of the film plays out as normal, with no further mention of possession or the supernatural.
-This new version was retitled "Lynn Hart, The Strange Love Exorcist", often shortened to simply "Love Exorcist" in certain territories.
-This cut of the film also appeared under the alternate title "Blood Pen" in 1976.
+This new version was retitled Lynn Hart, The Strange Love Exorcist, often shortened to simply Love Exorcist in certain territories.
+This cut of the film also appeared under the alternate title Blood Pen in 1976.
 In 1977, Donald Reynolds removed the exorcism scene and filmed an additional prologue and epilogue for the film that initially played under the title Daddy's Girl.
 After shortening the prologue from Reynolds' cut, the film was released theatrically on November 6, 1984 by Aquarius Releasing as Daddy's Deadly Darling.